Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 ## Scanning and Enumeration

-Before getting started put `internal.thm` in your `/etc/hosts`
+Before we begin put `internal.thm` in your `/etc/hosts`

-After the box is deployed lets scan the ip to see open ports
+After the box is deployed let's scan the ip to see open ports
 ```bash
 nmap -sC -sV -T4 -p- -v -oN nmap/fullscan internal.thm